queercomputer/Guanaco/README.md

 # The third animal that follows the pair llama and alpaca is guanaco:
 ## Seeding, Tuning, Generating, and the problem of critical intervention in Large Language Models

 This is the code repository for the 'Guanaco' lesson plan contained in *Peripheral: teaching digital cultures in chaotic times*, published by *The Institute of Network Cultures*.
 Follow along with the lesson via the journal: *link TBC*.

-Note: Guanaco is a hypothetical AI model and research project for educational purposes.
+Note: Guanaco is a hypothetical AI model for research and educational purposes.

 ## Overview